fuzhouch/hashbld/README.md

 - [X] ~~Android ARM~~

-Note that Steam runtime is removed from support list because it comes with very old compiler toolchains (GCC 4.8.4, Clang 3.6/3.8), which does not compile some dependencies like ``libuv``.
+Steam runtime is removed from support list because it comes with very old compiler toolchains (GCC 4.8.4, Clang 3.6/3.8), which does not compile some dependencies like ``libuv``.
 Good news is, we can build the full project in a Linux box and copy the binaries to Steam for use,